maxpetul/C3X/README.md

 - [Standard Districts](#standard-districts) - fully customizable, configuration-dependent art and building dependencies
 - [Neighborhoods](#neighborhoods) - optional, enable population growth and visual urban sprawl
-- [Wonder Districts](#wonder-districts) - optional, enable configurable wonders (both built and under construction) to appear on the map
+- [Wonder Districts](#wonder-districts) - optional, enable configurable Wonders (both built and under construction) to appear on the map
 - [Distribution Hubs](#distribution-hubs) - optional, enable certain food and shields from one area to be "distributed" to all connected cities

 ## Standard Districts